dreamflyforever/fos/README.md

 Contributions:
 ==============
 This software was written by Shanjin Yang.

 License: GPL.

-Any question please contact me by <sjyangv0@qq.com>.
+Any question please contact <sjyangv0@qq.com>.